ABOUT TAHITI & HER ISLANDS

 What Should I Wear?

 The climate and lifestyle on the islands call for casual and comfortable clothing.
 Pack loose-fitting, natural fabrics and plenty of shorts.
-Pareus and swimsuits can be worn during the daytime at the resorts, while casual shirts and walking shorts provide the most comfort during island explorations.
+Pareos and swimsuits can be worn during the daytime at the resorts, while casual shirts and walking shorts provide the most comfort during island explorations.
 For dinner, casual slacks and sport shirts are the best choice for men while cool sundresses are most appropriate for women.

 What Are the Essentials to Bring?